coq/opam/README.md

 the authors of the extension.
 In any case upgrades are handled manually and with care to make our users life easy.
 The repository is intended to be used by users preferring stability to bleeding edge and users not familiar with the OPAM tool (see also the opam-coq simplified shell).
+No Admitted proofs, clear listing of all Axiom used.

 ### policy for stable-$VERSION
 This is an attempt to write down the guidelines, it is not final.